 Why Amazon Drive?

-Amazon Drive stores your photos in a separate but embedded program called Amazon Photos, which features a high-quality image preview that can store and process several different image file types, including JPEG, RAW, and HEIC files.
+This provider stores your photos in a separate but embedded program called Amazon Photos, which features a high-quality image preview that can store and process several different image file types, including JPEG, RAW, and HEIC files.
 Photos from multiple Amazon Drive accounts can be combined into a “family vault” and stored in a single folder in the cloud.

-Amazon Drive does not come with any encryption features, and Amazon is not a zero-knowledge provider.
+This option does not come with any encryption features, and Amazon is not a zero-knowledge provider.
 This means that your data is theirs to view if they choose, a feature that is in line with Amazon’s generally questionable marketing and surveillance practices.

-However, if this isn’t a deal-breaker for you, then taking advantage of unlimited photo storage and 5GB of free space is an irresistible offer.
+However, if this isn’t a deal-breaker for you, then taking advantage of unlimited photo storage and 5GB of free-of-charge space is an irresistible offer.
 If you decide you need more space, Amazon Drive’s paid plans start at a reasonable $19.99/year for 100GB and go up to a massive 30TB for $1799.70/year.

 8. Apple iCloud – 5GB Free